 The Eye Care Assistant program is a clinical ophthalmic assistant program accredited by the International Council of Accreditation (ICA) for Allied Ophthalmic Education Programs.
-The program and is the only accredited clinical ophthalmic assistant program in the state of Illinois.
+The program is the only accredited clinical ophthalmic assistant program in the state of Illinois.

 Eye care assistant courses teach students medical ethics, regulatory and legal issues, eye care safety and general and ocular anatomy and physiology.
 Students receive hands-on experience through lab work and clinical instruction, making it easier to transition into the field of eye care.

 College of DuPage Health Science programs maintain strong clinical affiliations with healthcare settings across the Chicago metropolitan area.